Geneva County massacre: Subsequent shootings

-Law enforcement officers at one point used the PIT maneuver on the suspect's car, but he shot at them with a rifle, wounding Geneva police chief Frankie Lindsey in the arm, and kept going.
-McLendon reached Reliable Building Products, owned by Ruskin Company, where he had worked in 2003.
-After engaging in a shootout with police, he committed suicide inside the building.
-He had so much ammunition in his car that he appeared to have intended to kill many more people.
+Law enforcement officers at one point attempted to PIT maneuver the suspect's car, but he fired 15-18 rounds at them, all at once, with his Bushmaster AR-15 style rifle.
+Geneva police chief Frankie Lindsey was hit in the arm with shrapnel.
+McLendon reached Reliable Products, owned by Ruskin Company, where he had worked in 2003.
+After engaging in a shootout with police, McLendon was then confronted by and traded fire with Joel Hendron, an off-duty 14-year veteran with the Alabama Department of Conservation and Natural Resources, who had an AR-15 style rifle.
+After exchanging gunfire, Hendron shot and wounded him in the left torso by shrapnel before he committed suicide inside the building, ending his shooting spree.
 When law enforcement found McLendon dead from a gunshot, it was initially unclear whether the shot was self-inflicted.
 Later reports said he committed suicide.

-The shooting spree lasted almost an hour before McLendon was found dead at 4:17 p.m.
-He was found to have been armed with a Soviet-made SKS and a Bushmaster.
-He also had at least one .38 caliber pistol, police said.
-He fired more than 200 rounds, police said at a news conference.
-A large amount of ammunition was found in his car.
+The active shooting and shootout which killed nine people lasted around 47 minutes before McLendon was found dead at 4:17 p.m.
+McLendon was found to have been armed with a 12 gauge shotgun, a revolver, a Soviet-made SKS carbine and a Bushmaster AR-15 style rifle, as well as having over 800 rounds of ammunition.
+McLendon wielded his rifles with taped-together "jungle style" 30-round magazines, which was reportedly to facilitate more rapid firing in bursts.
+Police also found at least one .38 caliber revolver.
+The director of the Alabama Department of Public Safety, later announced that McLendon had fired 125 spent shell casings from his two semi-automatic rifles during the shootings.

 Victims

-Among the victims were the suspect's mother and relatives from his maternal side: grandmother, uncle, and two cousins, as well as Andrea and Corinne Myers, the neighbor wife and daughter of deputy sheriff Josh Myers.
-Only the four-month-old Ella Myers, who was wounded, survived McLendon's shooting of the people sitting on the porch.
+McLendon's mother and maternal relatives were among the victims: grandmother, uncle, and two cousins.
+Neighbor Andrea Myers and her 18-month-old daughter Corinne were also killed, while Myers' four-month-old daughter Ella survived.
 Myers' four-year-old son was in the house and survived unharmed.
 His uncle and aunt had largely raised McLendon.
 His victims ranged in age from 18 months to 74 years old.

 In addition, McLendon shot from his car after he fled, killing strangers.
 According to a local police officer:

 Four were killed while sitting on a porch in Samson, one next door while inside a trailer.
 Two more were killed outside the Big and Little Store in Samson.
 The suspect was killed in the Reliable Products warehouse in Geneva by a self-inflicted gunshot wound to the head.
 He shot at several vehicles on the highway and then he shot at Wal-Mart and Piggly Wiggly in Geneva.